Lesley Gregoricka, Ph.D.

-Dr. Lesley A. Gregoricka is a bioarchaeologist and an Assistant Professor of Anthropology in the Department of Sociology, Anthropology, & Social Work at the University of South Alabama.
+Bioarchaeologist Dr. Lesley A. Gregoricka is a Professor of Anthropology in the Department of Sociology, Anthropology, & Social Work at the University of South Alabama.
 She also serves as Director of the USA Forensic Science Program.
 She received her B.A. from the University of Notre Dame and her M.A. and Ph.D. from The Ohio State University.
-Dr. Gregoricka uses biogeochemical techniques to examine changing patterns of human mobility, mortuary practices, paleo diet, and social complexity in the Near East and Arabia, and more recently has worked with questions of social identity and deviant “vampire” burials in Eastern Europe.
+Dr. Gregoricka uses biogeochemical techniques to examine changing patterns of human mobility, mortuary practices, paleo diet, and social complexity in the Near East, Arabia, and beyond.

-Her primary research program investigates prehistoric mortuary landscapes across the United Arab Emirates and seeks to evaluate how shifting mortuary traditions in southeastern Arabia reflect corresponding changes in sociopolitical complexity and subsistence strategies.
+Her primary research program investigates prehistoric mortuary landscapes across the United Arab Emirates and Oman, seeking to evaluate how shifting mortuary traditions in southeastern Arabia reflect corresponding changes in sociopolitical complexity and subsistence strategies.
 From this, she explores how local identity was reinforced and negotiated through the construction of monumental tombs and treatment of the dead.
-Additionally, Dr. Gregoricka has worked with the NSF-funded Social, Spatial, and Bioarchaeological Histories of Ancient Oman (SoBO) project since 2011 as co-director and isotope specialist.
-Her research in the interior of northern Oman assesses changing patterns of residential mobility, social organization, and diet among local third millennium BC communities situated at the rural crossroads of emerging Bronze Age interregional trade networks with Mesopotamia and the Indus Valley.

 Dr. Gregoricka enjoys working with students and involves undergraduates in her research, both in the field and in the lab.

 Gregoricka LA.
-In press.
+2016.
 Human response to climate change during the Umm an-Nar/Wadi Suq transition in the United Arab Emirates.
-International Journal of Osteoarchaeology.
-DOI: 10.1002/oa.2409
+International Journal of Osteoarchaeology 26:211-220.

 Sheridan SG, Gregoricka LA.
-In press.
+2015.
 Monks on the move: Evaluating pilgrimage to Byzantine St. Stephen’s monastery using strontium isotopes.
-American Journal of Physical Anthropology.
+American Journal of Physical Anthropology 158:581-591.